awsdocs/aws-php-developers-guide/doc_source/guide_commands.rst

 ================================

 .. meta::
-   :description:  Fine-tune how the underlying HTTP handler executes the request to AWS services with the |sdk-php|.
+   :description:  Fine-tune how the underlying HTTP handler executes the request to AWS services with the AWS SDK for PHP.
-   :keywords: |sdk-php|, php handler, use php for aws
+   :keywords: AWS SDK for PHP, php handler, use php for aws

 The |sdk-php| uses the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_